ryan4yin/nixos-and-flakes-book/docs/en/development/cross-platform-compilation.md

 }
 ```

-You do not need to add any additional modules, just specify `system` as `riscv64-linux`.
+You do not need to add any additional modules, just specify `nixpkgs.hostPlatform` as `riscv64-linux`.
 Nix will automatically detect whether the current system is `riscv64-linux` during the
 build.
 If not, it will automatically build through the emulated system(QEMU).
 For users,
 these underlying operations are completely transparent.